 The benefits of minimally invasive gynecologic surgery include:

 A hysteroscopy is a technique used to diagnose and treat medical conditions that affect the uterus.
-The hysteroscope is a thin, lighted tube affixed with a camera that Dr. Fahmy or Dr. Ravikumar inserts through your vagina to get a better look at your uterus.
+The hysteroscope is a thin, lighted tube affixed with a camera that Dr. Fahmy, Dr. Ravikumar or Dr. Roesner inserts through your vagina to get a better look at your uterus.

-Dr. Fahmy and Dr. Raviumar may recommend a hysteroscopy if you’re experiencing abnormal menstrual bleeding.
+Dr. Fahmy, Dr. Ravikumar and Dr. Roesner may recommend a hysteroscopy if you’re experiencing abnormal menstrual bleeding.
 He also uses the hysteroscope to:

 Either local or general anesthesia to reduce pain and discomfort when performing a hysteroscopy.
 You can go home following the procedure.